SasView/sasdata/sasdata/example_data/media/testdata_help.rst

 SILIC010
   - SANS data from a 2% dispersion of silica nanoparticles in D2O collected at ORNL.
   - The data are written in the NIST 2D format.

 ..
 ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ

+Convertible Data
+^^^^^^^^^^^^^^^^
+**Example data files are located in the \\convertible_files sub-folder.**

+APS_X / APS_Y
+  - ASCII format 1D SAXS data output by a reduction software package at the APS.
+  - Suitable for testing the :ref:`File_Converter_Tool` .

+FIT2D_I / FIT2D_Q
+  - ASCII format 1D SAXS data output by the FIT2D software package at the ESRF.
+  - Suitable for testing the :ref:`File_Converter_Tool` .

+Z8300*.I1D / Z8300*.QAX / Z9800*.I1D / Z9800*.QAX
+  - Binary BSL/OTOKO format 1D TOF-SANS data from polyamide-6 fibres hydrated
+    in D2O collected on the LOQ instrument at ISIS.
+The data exhibit a broad lamellar peak from the semi-crystalline nanostructure.
+  - This is the *same data* as that in ISIS_83404 / ISIS_98929 (see `1D Data`_)
+    but in a historical separated format developed at the SRS Daresbury!
+  - Suitable for testing the :ref:`File_Converter_Tool` .
+  - Suitable for testing :ref:`Correlation_Function_Analysis` after conversion.

+LMOG_100254_merged_ISIS2D
+  - ASCII format TOF-SANS data from low-molecular weight organo-gelator system collected on the LOQ instrument at ISIS.
+  - The data are written in the historical COLETTE (or RKH) 2D format.
+  - Suitable for testing the :ref:`File_Converter_Tool` .

+YBCO_12685__ISIS2D
+  - ASCII format TOF-SANS data from a Nb/YBaCuO superconductor sample collected on the SANS2D instrument at ISIS.
+  - The data are written in the historical COLETTE (or RKH) 2D format.
+  - Suitable for testing the :ref:`File_Converter_Tool` .

+..
+ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ